babelfish-for-postgresql/babelfish_extensions/test/JDBC/README.md

 ## How to run the test framework

 ### Build Requirements

-Java, Maven
+- Java, version 1.8 or later
+- Maven, version 3.6.3 or later

 ### Steps to run
-Once you have built the modified Postgres engine and Babelfish extensions from [here](../../contrib/README.md), do the following:
+After building the modified PostgreSQL engine and Babelfish extensions using the [online instructions](../../contrib/README.md), you must:
-1. Create a postgres database and initialize babelfish in it (if you already have a database with babelfish initialized you can omit this step or cleanup before you initialize)
+1. Create a PostgreSQL database and initialize Babelfish (if you already have a database with Babelfish initialized, you can omit this step or perform the cleanup steps before you initialize):
     ```bash
     ./init.sh
     ```
-2. Run the tests
+2. Run the tests:
     ```bash
     mvn test
     ```
-3. Cleanup all the objects, users, roles and databases created while running the tests
+3. Cleanup all the objects, users, roles and databases created while running the tests:
     ```bash
     ./cleanup.sh
     ```

 ## How to run tests against a custom Babelfish endpoint
 By default the tests will run against the server running on localhost.
 You can specify a custom endpoint, database, user etc. in `test/JDBC/src/main/resources/config.txt`.
 The [config file](src/main/resources/config.txt) has many other options you can change for your test runs.
-Alternatively, you can also set these option through environment variables as follows:
+Alternatively, you can also set these options with environment variables as shown below:
 ```bash
 export databaseName = test_db
 ```

 ## How to control which tests should run
 By default all the tests will run.
-You can specify which tests should run in the `test/JDBC/jdbc_schedule` file
+You can run one or more individual tests by specifying test information in the `test/JDBC/jdbc_schedule` file

 ## Writing tests
 ### Plain SQL Batch
-Separate SQL Batches with `GO`:
+When adding tests that execute SQL code, separate SQL batches with `GO`:
 ```tsql
 /* SQL Batch 1 */
 GO